 Point being: enter every situation with an open mind.
 Assume nothing.
 Extend kindness, and it will often be returned.
 And even when it’s not, at least you’ll have the satisfaction of knowing that you did your part in trying to make the world a friendlier place.

 I always ALMOST write posts, but there’s something in me that restricts me from writing about aspirations or internal struggles.
 Even writing this feels weird to me.
 I’m an incredibly open person but I’ve also got something inside of myself that only I know about myself.
 I’m not sure I fully understand it even.
 But it’s knowledge of my future, and how I know I WON’T let it turn out.
 I don’t know.
 I’m rambling.

 Rocking the Titans headband for Dave’s team!
 Hope I can bring them luck!
 (Taken with Instagram)

-Anonymous asked: What's your earliest memory?
+Anonymous said: What's your earliest memory?
 Is it significant to anything in your life now, do you think?

 That’s a rad question.
 I don’t know how old I was, but it was my older sister’s birthday dinner at our house.
 And my Grandma Helen came over with presents for my sister and right before we were about to eat, she called me over and pulled a little wrapped up present out of her purse.
 It was a few small Thomas The Tank Engine figurines.
 She didn’t want me to feel left out on my sister’s birthday.
 That’s the first memory I have of my life.